|

 Boston Common

-Boston Common is the most popular place to start your walking tour – and where you can find the Freedom Trail visitor information center.
+Boston Common is the most popular place to start your walking tour.
+This is where you can find the Freedom Trail visitor information center.
 Established in 1634, Boston Common is America’s oldest public park.
 You will find a variety of activities and events, including theater and musical performances, hosted here throughout the year.

 Boston Common